ualib/agda-algebras/background.rst

   #. :math:`F^𝐀 = \{ f^𝐀 ∣ f ∈ F, \ f^𝐀 : (ρf → A) → A \}` := a set of operations on :math:`A`,
   #. a collection of identities satisfied by elements of :math:`A` and operations in :math:`F^𝐀`.

 Some of the renewed interest in universal algebra has focused on representations of algebras in categories other than :cat:`Set`, such as multisorted algebras, and higher-type universal algebra :cite:`MR2757312`, :cite:`MR3003214`, :cite:`finster:2018`, :cite:`gepner:2018`, :cite:`MR1173632`).
 These are natural generalizations that we will incorporate in our development later, once we have a working implementation of the classical (single-sorted, set-based) core of universal algebra.
-(See :numref:`Section %s <category-theoretic-approach>`.)
+(See :numref:`Section %s <postmodern-algebra>`.)

 Notation for homs, epis, monos, and autos
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~